hibernator11/lod-quality-reproducible/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/hibernator11/lod-quality-reproducible/HEAD)

 # lod-quality-reproducible
 This project provides a tool based on Jupyter Notebooks to assess the quality of Linked Open Data repositories made available by the GLAM (Galleries, Libraries, Archives and Museums).
-This work was inspired by the [International GLAM Labs Community](https://glamlabs.io), DARIAH-EU, Collections as Data, the GLAM Workbench and the IMPACT Centre of Competence in Digitisation.

 ### Installation guide
 The code can be run on cloud services such as [Binder](https://mybinder.org/) without the need to install additional software and using only the web browser by clicking on the link provided at the beginning of this documentation.